"Hvad hedder det?

 Culture Club

 I met my wife's grandparents, they are titled according to which parent they belong.
-So Mørfar (mothers father) and Farmør (fathers mother) and so on.
+So Mørfar (mother's father) and Farmør (father's mother) and so on.
+Complicated, yet simple.
+In other words, totally Danish!

-When I signaled that I did not understand him The Joke was repeated with raised volume.
+When I signalled that I did not understand him, The Joke was repeated with raised volume.
 As far as professor Mørfar was concerned, foreigners were really ridiculous.

 Mørfar and Mørmør, we once made the mistake of agreeing to have Christmas dinner with them.
 Once.

-Food is for Danes more that a way to feed yourself, just like drinking has nothing to do with thirst.
+Food is for Danes more than a way to feed yourself, just like drinking has nothing to do with thirst.
 They eat, eat and eat and double that by drinking.
-A dinner can take up to six to eight hours, easily.
+A dinner can take up to six hours, easily.

 Mørfar got so excited by the view of the duck being served that he started sucking air loudly.

-I have never experienced any Dane saying no to anything that I offered in food or drink.
-That word does not has earned a place when you get something for free.
+Do not expect a Dane refusing anything that is offered in food or drink.
+There is no place for: "No, thank you" when you get something for free.

-"Would you like a turt with whipped cream gone sour last week?"
+"Would you like a turd with whipped cream gone sour last week?"

 "Yes please!"